George Ball (diplomat): State Department

 He observed that other international actors, including both allies and enemies, were concerned not whether the U.S. could live up to its promise but rather whether the U.S. could avert a disaster in time instead of squandering strategic capital in a struggle to assist a failed regime.
 If the U.S. continued in its course, Ball argued, U.S. loyalty would be less questioned than U.S. strategic judgement would.
 Although Johnson considered the memorandum seriously, Ball had waited too long to deliver it.
 The decision had already been made, and sustained U.S. bombing operations against North Vietnam commenced on March 2, 1965.

+Six days after Rolling Thunder began, the U.S. began deploying substantial combat troops to South Vietnam, beginning with 3,500 troops arriving in Da Nang.
+Again, Ball sent Johnson a memorandum urgently pleading with him to change course, and once again, he used language that time would prove to be highly prescient:

+Once large numbers of US troops are committed to direct combat, they will begin to take heavy casualties in a war they are ill-equipped to fight in a non-cooperative if not downright hostile countryside.
+Once we suffer large casualties we will have started a well-nigh irreversible process.
+Our involvement will be so great that we cannot – without national humiliation – stop short of achieving our complete objectives.
+Of the two possibilities I think humiliation would be more likely than the achievement of our objectives – even after we have paid terrible costs.

 Ball also served as U.S. Ambassador to the United Nations from June 26 to September 25, 1968.
 During August 1968 at the UN Security Council, he endorsed the Czechoslovaks' struggle against the Soviet invasion and their right to live without dictatorship.

 During the Nixon administration, Ball helped draft American policy proposals on the Persian Gulf.

+In late November 1978, President Carter commissioned Ball to prepare an independent assessment of the events in Iran and a set of policy recommendations.